joynal/kafka-experiment/readme.md

 # Kafka experiment

 This is a simple message queue with retry architecture.
-Each message contains a user data to subscribe an email campaign.
+Each message contains subscription data for an email campaign.
-The root consumer will try to subscribe a user to the campaign.
-If it fails then the message goes to the next queue with failing reason and timestamp, and the corresponding consumer will try again after five minutes.
-If it fails then next consumer will try again after one hour.
-If it fails then it will go to the failed queue, and this needs to handle manually.
+The root consumer will try to add the subscription to the campaign.
+If this fails then the message will handover to retry consumer with failing reason and timestamp.
+If the retry consumer fails then it will go to the failed queue, and this needs to handle manually.

 ## Pre-requisites